Andrew Rickman

-Andrew Rickman OBE is an entrepreneur in the field of silicon photonics.
+Andrew Rickman OBE is a British entrepreneur in the field of silicon photonics.
 He is the founder, and was executive chairman and CEO of Rockley Photonics, a technology firm based in the United Kingdom.
 He was Britain’s first Internet billionaire.
-As CEO, he took Rockley Photonics public through a SPAC merger with a valuation of over one billion dollars in 2021 and the company went private again in 2023.
+As CEO, he took Rockley Photonics public through a SPAC merger with a valuation of over US$ 1 billion in 2021 and the company went private again in 2023.

 Early life and education

 Born circa 1960, his hometown was Bookham, Surrey.
-Rickman has a mechanical engineering degree from Imperial College, London; a PhD in silicon photonics from Surrey University (supervisor: Professor Graham Reed) an MBA from Cranfield University and honorary doctorates from Surrey, Edinburgh Napier and Kingston Universities.
-He is a Chartered Engineer.
+Rickman has a mechanical engineering degree from Imperial College, London; a PhD in silicon photonics from Surrey University (supervisor: Graham Reed) an MBA from Cranfield University and honorary doctorates from Surrey, Edinburgh Napier and Kingston Universities.
+He is a chartered engineer.

 Career and business ventures

 Bookham Technology

 Rickman was previously the CEO and Chairman of Bookham Technology, the first company to commercialise silicon photonics.
 He founded Bookham Technology in 1988. in the spare room in his family house in Wiltshire.
 Intel was an early investor in Bookham and Gordon Moore was involved.

 Bookham grew rapidly from a start-up to a FTSE100 company, making Rickman the first technology billionaire in the UK, with a personal wealth of over £1.5 billion in the summer of 2000.
 Its valuation crashed as the dotcom bubble burst in 2000.
 Bookham Technology had an IPO in 2000, and later in 2009, became Oclaro.
 After moving the company to Silicon Valley, he left the company in 2004 to focus on being a technology investor.